 Reason #2 Lack of innovation

-Piyush Goyal, Cabinet Minister of Commerce & Industries tweeted that India ranks 40th in 2022 on Global Innovation Index compared to the 81st rank in 2015.
+Piyush Goyal, Cabinet Minister of Commerce & Industries, tweeted that India ranks 40th in 2022 on the Global Innovation Index compared to the 81st in 2015.
 Despite this huge jump, we are still trailing in the race.
-Having said that, it becomes one of the main reasons why startups fail in India.
+That said, it becomes one of the main reasons startups fail in India.

 Take the example of Flipkart, Ola, and Gaana.
-These are India’s top startups yet their business model is not innovative.
+These are India’s top startups, yet their business model is not innovative.
 Think Flipkart for Amazon, Ola for Uber, and Gaana for Spotify.
-These businesses are carbon-copy of their oversea competitors.
-As we live in a globalized world where businesses can trade in any part of the world, hence, chances of failure are high due to tough competition.
+These businesses are carbon copies of their overseas competitors.
+As we live in a globalized world where businesses can trade in any part of the world, the chances of failure are high due to tough competition.

 Reason #3 Improper Resource Allocation